Senteris-Team/SentDiscordBot/README.md

-# Sent Discord Bot
+# Sent Discord Bot (In the archive until mid-November)

-The bot is still under development:(
+The bot is still under development and useless:(

 Oh my!
 It's Sent discord bot!
 WE'RE GONNA DIE!?